exercism/awk/concepts/patterns/about.md

 AWK gives you a whole programming language without sacrificing succinctness.
 ~~~~

-We'll get more into GNU AWK's regular expression flavour in a further concept.
+We'll get more into GNU AWK's regular expression flavor in a further concept.

 ## Expressions